Notion AI

 Here’s another favourite use case of mine: leverage Notion AI to cut through the noise.

 There’s a sheer infinite amount of content out there and sometimes it can be hard to judge whether an article is worth reading or not.
-And nothing worse than getting baited by a great title just to realise that the body just repeats the same tropes you hear everywhere.

 Well, no more.
 Just use a custom autofill AI property and ask Notion AI to evaluate the quality of the writing.
 Here’s a sample prompt to get you started: